allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 - How does this affect the system / business

 > **Tip**: Also in this phase it can be convenient to introduce actors (phase 4 - people and systems) &mdash; if it
-> helps to tell a story or better understand the process do not hesitate (remember I told you that ES is a tool?)
+> helps to tell a story or better understand the process do not hesitate (remember I told you that EventStorming is a tool?)

 ### 2. Reverse narrative